saj3sh/material-science-expert/README.md

    ```bash
    docker compose up --build chatbot
    ```
-2. To build and run API data extractor use following syntax.
+2. To build and run the API data extractor, use the following command:
    `bash
-    docker compose run --build api-data-extractor
+    docker-compose run --build api-data-extractor
     `
-   **Warning**: The data extractor script has side effects.
-For the purpose of this project, the setup is simple - During a new data fetch operation it drops entire collection from the Qdrant store first then re-inserts the documents as they are retrieved.
-The script also has warnings and requires user confirmation before proceeding
+   **Warning:** The data extractor script has side effects.
+Specifically, it will first drop the entire collection from the Qdrant store before re-inserting the documents as they are retrieved from the MP API.
+This process is part of the setup for this project, so be aware that any existing data will be overwritten.
+The script also includes warning messages and will prompt for user confirmation before proceeding.

 #### Running Without Docker